You’re not perfect.

 I decided to strip off the fat and focus on the meat.
 I abandon all other trading approaches that either wasn’t working or didn’t fit my personality.

-When I did that, I could analyse the market more clearly and objective.
+When I did that, I could analyze the market more clearly and objectively.

 Trading Mistake #5 — Feeling emotional over your trades which doesn’t make sense

 I notice a recurring pattern among new traders.

 They are usually the ones who will experience emotional highs and lows in their trading.

 When the price goes in their favor, you see them cheering on for their trades.

 And if the price goes against them, you see them moan and groan.

 Imagine the pain you’re feeling when you get stopped out for a loss.